dutchpsycho/Syscall-Proxy/README.md

 ### How does ActiveBreach work?

-Instead of routing throug ``ntdll.dll``, which is almost 100% of the time hooked, ActiveBreach sets up its own layer, replicating the Nt layer to execute syscalls directly to the Kernel, without touching any other API's on the way.
+Instead of routing through ``ntdll.dll``, which is almost 100% of the time hooked, ActiveBreach sets up its own layer, replicating the Nt* layer to execute syscalls directly to the Kernel, without touching any other API's on the way.
 This means any Nt* call you execute via ActiveBreach will bypass any usermode (Including remote process's, or global) hooks.
 If you'd like a more in-depth explanation on actual hooking, see > [TECH.md](TECH.md)

 ---